Ceelog/phpdoc-zh/src/book/mongo.md

 Returns the *\_id* of the saved file document.
 This will be a generated
 <span class="classname">MongoId</span> unless an *\_id* was explicitly
-specified in the `extra` parameter.
+specified in the `metadata` parameter.

 ### 错误／异常